 On January 11, 2007, Acuity entered into an agreement with the Frost Group whereby the Frost Group provided a subordinated secured line of credit of up to \$7.0 million to Acuity.
 The Frost Group members include a trust controlled by Dr. Phillip Frost, who is the Company's Chief Executive Officer and Chairman of the board of directors, Dr. Jane H. Hsiao, who is the Vice Chairman of the board of directors and Chief Technical Officer, Steven D. Rubin who is Executive Vice President and a director of the Company and Rao Uppaluri who is the Chief Financial Officer of the Company.
-In exchange for entering into this agreement, Acuity agreed to grant to the Frost Group a warrant to purchase up to 125,000 shares of Acuity Series B Preferred Stock, par value \$0.01 per share, for an exercise price of \$2.00 per share and a warrant to purchase up to 15,625 shares of Acuity Common Stock, for an exercise price of \$0.01 per share.
+In exchange for entering into this agreement, Acuity agreed to grant to the Frost Group a warrant to purchase up to 125,000 shares of Acuity Series B Preferred Stock, par value \$0.01 per share, for an exercise price of \$2.00 per share, which upon consummation of the Merger converted into 6,478 shares of our Series C Preferred stock and a warrant to purchase up to 15,625 shares of Acuity Common Stock.
+On June 22, 2007, the Series C preferred stock automatically converted to 647,800 shares of our common stock.

 In connection with the consummation of the Mergers, we assumed the rights and obligations of Acuity under this line of credit.
 We also amended and restated this line of credit to provide additional available borrowing capacity.
 Under this amended and restated line of credit, the line of credit was increased to \$12.0 million and we assumed Acuity's existing obligation to repay \$4.0 million outstanding under the prior line of credit.
-We are obligated to pay interest monthly on outstanding borrowings under the line of credit at a 10% annual rate, which is due on July 11, 2009.
-In connection with the assumption and amendment of the line of credit, the Company granted warrants to purchase 4,000,000 shares of eXegenics' common stock to the Frost Group.
+We are obligated to pay interest upon maturity, compounded quarterly on borrowings under the line of credit at a 10% annual rate, which is due on July 11, 2009.
+The line of credit is collateralized by all of our personal property, except intellectual property.
+In connection with the assumption and amendment of the line of credit, we granted warrants to purchase 4,000,000 shares of our common stock to the Frost Group.
 The fair value of the warrants was determined to be \$12.4 million using the Black-Scholes option valuation model.
 Because the issuance of the warrants and the increase in the line of credit were conditioned upon the completion of the Mergers, the value of the warrants has been allocated on a relative fair value basis to the cost of the Acuity acquisition (\$1.3 million), the cost of the reverse merger between Froptix and eXegenics (\$11.0 million) and debt commitment fee (\$0.1 million).

 We assumed the rights and obligations of Acuity's \$4.0 million term loan with Horizon Financial, Inc., in connection with the Mergers.
 The term loan bears interest at 12.23%, which is payable monthly commencing September 15, 2005.
 The principal is payable in 12 equal monthly installments commencing August 2007.
 Principal on the term loan matures as follows: \$1.7 million during 2007 and \$2.3 million during 2008.
 The term loan is collateralized by all personal property of Acuity, except intellectual property, and contains certain negative covenants that limit the payment of cash dividends, redemption of equity securities, changes in ownership, and the creation or extinguishment of debt.
-In connection with the issuance of the term note, Acuity issued warrants to purchase 200,000 shares of Series B preferred stock at \$2.00 per share and warrants to purchase 25,000 shares of common stock at \$0.01 per share.
+In connection with the issuance of the term note, Acuity issued warrants to purchase